 How do I replace a lost stock certificate?

-Please contact Continental, the Bank’s transfer agent, at the Shareholder Services number, 800-509-5586 to obtain a replacement stock certificate.
+Please contact Continental, the Company’s transfer agent, at the Shareholder Services number, 800-509-5586 to obtain a replacement stock certificate.
 There is a fee to replace stock certificates by Continental, which can be significant, and can not be waived.
-The Bank does not have the legal authority to print a certificate.
+The Company does not have the legal authority to print a certificate.